-Adjustments FTE Amount TOTAL FY 2023 APPROVED GENERAL FUND BUDGET 0.00 \$44,491,782 DASH City financial support increases in FY 2024 due to a \$3.6 million increase in DASH bus operating cost increases and a \$1.0 million grant revenue reduction.
+Adjustments FTE Amount TOTAL FY 2023 APPROVED GENERAL FUND BUDGET 0.00 \$44,491,782 DASH City financial support increases FY 2024 due to a \$3.6 million increase in DASH bus operating cost increases and a \$1.0 million grant revenue reduction.
 The operating cost increases reflect the cost to maintain the current level of service in FY 2024 including salaries and benefits, fuel, vehicle and facility maintenance, and other operating costs.
 The grant revenue reduction is a decrease in state TRIP revenue from \$2.9 million in FY 2023 to \$1.8 million in FY 2024.
 In FY 2022, the City was awarded \$7.2 million in TRIP grant funding from DRPT.
 This funding, spread over three years, requires a four-year commitment to DASH's fare free program.
 The DASH budget includes \$165,394 in expenditure reductions achieved through increased efficiency with minimal impact of service, including the elimination of a vacant grants position and other administrative reductions.
-0.00 \$4,281,512 King Street Trolley The cost to operate the King Street Trolley increases by 4.0% in FY 2024 due to personnel and operating costs.
-0.00 \$43,400 DOT ¢100.000 DOT Paratransit increases based on contracted cost per trip increases and usage.
+Additionally, through the City Council add/delete process \$120,000 is added to fund the expansion of DASH line 33 service.
+0.00 \$4,401,512 King Street Trolley 0.00 4 The cost to operate the King Street Trolley increases by 4.0% in the FY 2024 due to personnel and operating costs. \$43,400 DOT DOT Paratransit increases based on contracted cost per trip increases and usage.
 0.00 \$100,000 VRE The Virginia Railway Express (VRE) contribution increases by 3.0% based on the interjurisdictional funding master agreement.
-0.00 \$3,312 WMATA The City's share of the Washington Metropolitan Area Transit Authority (WMATA) jurisdictional operating subsidy is currently estimated to increase by \$4.0 million, from \$52.6 million to \$56.6 million, however the increase is planned to be funded from City transit revenue at the Northern Virginia Transportation Commission (NVTC) with no increase in the General Fund contribution.
-0.00 \$0 · · · TOTAL FY 2024 PROPOSED GENERAL FUND BUDGET 0.00 \$48,920,006
+0.00 \$3,312 WMATA The City's share of the Washington Metropolitan Area Transit Authority (WMATA) jurisdictional operating subsidy is currently estimated to increase by \$4.0 million, from \$52.6 million, to \$56.6 million, however the increase is planned to be funded from City transit revenue at the Northern Virginia Transportation Commission (NVTC) with no increase in the General Fund contribution.
+0.00 \$0 TOTAL FY 2024 APPROVED GENERAL FUND BUDGET 0.00 \$49,040,006